Seattle Public Schools, 1862-2023: Central School I

 See Additional Media

-In 1867, the district moved classes from the University Building where they had been held on and off since 1861 (see University) to the original County Building on Third Avenue between James and Jefferson (site of today's Prefontaine Fountain).
-Erected on property owned by Henry Yesler in 1860, this was the first county building.
+In 1867, the district moved classes from the University Building, where they had been held on and off since 1861, to the original County Building on 3rd Avenue between James and Jefferson (site of today’s Prefontaine Fountain).
+Erected in 1860 on property owned by Henry Yesler, this was the first county building.
 Yesler assumed ownership of the building in payment for back rent and rented it to the school district.
-Eliza Anna Fearer taught at least one of the terms there in 1867.
+Eliza Anna Fearer, the third female teacher hired by the district, taught at least one of the terms there in 1867.

-Classes were transferred to Yesler's Pavilion (later called Yesler's Hall) when the County Building closed as a school site around 1868.
-Located on the southeast corner of Front Street (now First Avenue) and Cherry Street, it was built in 1866 for visiting entertainment, dances, celebrations, and public meetings.
-The hall served as a schoolhouse for one year with Sarah Jane Gallagher teaching at least one of the terms.
-From 1867–1882, the hall was the site of large school board meetings and, in the early 1870s, school musical performances for the entire town.
-The building was destroyed by the Seattle Fire in 1889.
+Classes were transferred to Yesler’s Pavilion (later called Yesler’s Hall) when the County Building closed as a school site around 1868.
+Located on the southeast corner of Front Street (now 1st Avenue) and Cherry Street, it was built in 1866 for visiting entertainment, dances, celebrations, and public meetings.
+The hall served as a schoolhouse for one year with Sarah Jane Gallagher, one of the first Mercer Girls (see Thomas Mercer), teaching at least one of the terms.
+From 1867-1882, the hall was the site of large school board meetings and, in the early 1870s, school musical performances for the entire town.
+The building was destroyed by the Great Seattle Fire in 1889.

-From Yesler's Hall, classes moved to a temporary building erected by the school board on Third Avenue between James and Yesler (the present site of the King County Court House at 516 Third Avenue) for use from 1869 to 1870 while a permanent building was being readied.
-The temporary site was called Bacon's Hall after Carrie Bacon, the first teacher there.
+From Yesler’s Hall, classes moved to a temporary building erected by the school board on 3rd Avenue between James and Yesler, for use from 1869 to 1870 while a permanent building was being readied.
+The temporary site was called Bacon’s Hall after Carrie Bacon, the first teacher there.
 She was followed by Elma Preston.

 Location: East side of 3rd Avenue between Madison & Spring